 $1000 Invested In This Stock 20 Years Ago, Would Be Worth This Much

-AAR (NYSE:AIR) has outperformed the market over the past 20 years by 1.12% on an annualized basis.
+Archer-Daniels Midland (NYSE:ADM) has outperformed the market over the past 20 years by 1.16% on an annualized basis.

-Buying $1,000 In AIR: 20 years ago, an investor could have purchased 117.79 shares of AAR at the time with $1,000.
-This investment in AIR would have produced an average annual return of 8.48%.
-Currently, AAR has a market capitalization of $1.47 billion.
+Buying $1,000 In ADM: 20 years ago, an investor could have purchased 73.26 shares of Archer-Daniels Midland at the time with $1,000.
+This investment in ADM would have produced an average annual return of 8.59%.
+Currently, Archer-Daniels Midland has a market capitalization of $39.71 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.